simonsfoundation/pipeline/README.md

 ```

 ### Running
-To setup the configuration for the pipeline, you need to edit *include.mk* file that defines *Makefile* variables.
+To setup the configuration for the pipeline, you need to edit *include_example.mk* file that defines *Makefile* variables.

 The pipeline is run as follows: